albar965/littlenavmap-manual/en/APPROACHES.md

 Switches from the tree view to a table view showing all legs of the selected procedure.
 This view allows highlighting of the currently flown procedure leg.

+#### `Return to Procedure Overview`

+Goes back from the leg view table to the tree view showing all procedures of an airport.

 #### `Attach Initial Fix to Flight Plan`

 Adds the initial fix of the currently selected procedure to the flight plan.
 This will hide all flight plan legs after the initial fix and will also allow to follow and activate all procedure legs.
 Remove this change with `Flight Plan Undo`